NorthernMan54/homebridge-tasmota/README.md

 tasmota/tele/STATE
 ```

+## Technical Details ##

+Under the covers this plugin leverages the Home Assistant Auto Discovery Function (setOption19) built into the Tasmota firmware and the [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) feature built into Home Assistant.

 ## Known issues

 1 - Accessory names are doubled with Tasmota version 8.1.3 to 8.4 - This is an issue with Tasmota firmware and is being tracked [here](https://github.com/arendst/Tasmota/issues/8995).
 As a workaround downgrade to Tasmota version 8.1